jpderrick/Mote-Runner-LikeWHART/README.md

 # The Files

-Report.pdf - The final writeup of my report that was submitted /Presentation - Contains all of the presentation slides/notes and videos that I put together for the presentation I had to do /Code - contains all of the code that was required to implement the NetworkManager as well as example NetworkDevice
+Report.pdf - The final writeup of my report that was submitted </br>
+/Presentation -  Slides/notes and videos that I put together for the summary presentation I had to do <br/>
+/Code - contains all of the code that was required to implement the NetworkManager as well as example NetworkDevice